 IAP is CHRI’s international interface with UN organisations, processes, CW secretariat, foreign governments and international CSOs.
 The programme monitors Commonwealth member states’ compliance with human rights obligations, and advocates around human rights exigencies where such obligations are breached.

-Since 2017, as part of a decisive effort to ‘re-internationalise’ CHRI’s work, the IAP has intensified CHRI’s focus on the UN Human Rights Council (HRC), where it is monitoring and analysing the performance of Commonwealth members and pressing for greater accountability and engagement.
-IAP is also developing work on SDG 16 and supporting the London Office on developing SDG 8.7 work.
-Since 2018, CHRI has also focused on the human rights concerns in small island developing states (SIDS), to bring them under greater international scrutiny and aid.
+Since 2017, as part of a decisive effort to ‘re-internationalise’ our work, the IAP has intensified CHRI’s focus on the UN Human Rights Council (HRC), where it is monitoring and analysing the performance of Commonwealth members and pressing for greater accountability and engagement.
+IAP is also developing work on SDG 16, and supporting the London office on developing SDG 8.7 work.
+Since 2018, CHRI has also focused on the human rights concerns in Small Island Developing States (SIDS), to bring them under greater international scrutiny and aid.

-CHRI has been working towards building the capacity of civil society organizations in these countries and promote their engagement with international mechanisms.
+CHRI has been working towards building the capacity of civil society organisations in these countries and promoting their engagement with international mechanisms.

-Our research is aimed at providing, among other things, simpler data on compliance of international human rights commitments by Commonwealth countries, their performance at international fora and gaps between international standards and ground level human rights condition at home.
+Our research is aimed at providing, among other things, simpler data on compliance of international human rights commitments by Commonwealth countries, their performance at international fora and gaps between international standards and ground level human rights conditions at home.
 Our research output is relevant for both local civil society and governments, as well as researchers, policy makers and academicians.
-CHRI has been represented at the HRC by Mr. Yashasvi Nain, IAP Programme Lead, and Mr. Sanjoy Hazarika, International Director.

 Research since August 2018: